BitPoet/DatePickerExclusions/README.md

 This isn't directly related to exclusions, but it lets you set which day is the first day of week.
 Normally, JqueryUI datepicker should deduce this automatically from the browser's regional settings, but you may want to override it.

+## Caveats

+Doesn't work with inline datepickers (yet) as it relies on the focus event on the input.

 ## Todo